 Step 3: Egg Retrieval

-Once a mature egg is observed, it will be extracted from the woman in a day surgery procedure within the IVF centre.
+Once a mature egg is observed, it will be extracted from the woman in a day surgery procedure within the fertility centre in Singapore.
 This procedure is done under anaesthesia.
 From the first injection to the retrieval of eggs, the duration is approximately between 10- 12 days.

 Step 4: Fertilisation with Sperm